-Whatever the outcome of these test cases, EU institutions have a clear agenda of giving big business the absolute freedom to do what it likes, when it likes and where it likes regardless of laws democratically decided by national elected parliaments.
+Following the hearing, the ECJ decided to defer a ruling in the dispute until later this year, but whatever the outcome of these test cases EU institutions have a clear agenda of giving big business the absolute freedom to do what it likes, when it likes, and where it likes, regardless of laws democratically decided by national elected parliaments.
 Moreover, it gives a clear indication of how obscure and thoroughly anti-democratic EU institutions like the European Court of Justice can decide laws for over 500 million people without the knowledge of most citizens.